Collected by Lisa Thorn

 1 Chome-3-18 Chūōchō, Meguro-ku, Tōkyō-to 152-0001, Japan

-The first true city property for the minimalist luxury hotel brand, this 84-room hotel occupies the top six floors of the Otemachi Tower, in the Otemachi financial district.
-The design uses traditional Japanese materials like camphor wood, washi...
+The first true city property for the minimalist luxury brand, this 84-room hotel sits within the top six floors of the Otemachi Tower.
+A mix of traditional materials like camphor wood, washi paper, and stone create a Zen experience, not least in...

 View of Tokyo at dusk as seen from the 54th floor observation deck of the Tokyo Metropolitan Government Building in Nishi-shinjuku.
 Admission to the observatory is free and well worth it for a fantastic, sweeping view of the Tokyo skyline.